Rapptz/discord.py/docs/api.rst

         Likewise, this function is **not** guaranteed to only be called once.
 This library implements reconnection logic and thus will end up calling this event whenever a RESUME request fails.

+.. function:: on_shard_ready(shard_id)

+    Similar to :func:`on_ready` except used by :class:`AutoShardedClient` to denote when a particular shard ID has become ready.

+    :param shard_id: The shard ID that is ready.

 .. function:: on_resumed()